sinai-uja/textflow/README.md

                 """
                 arrayResults =[]
                 for text in arrayText:
-                    prediction = self.ironityClassifier(text[:self.maxEmbeding])
+                    prediction = self.ironityClassifier(text[:self.maxEmbedding])
                     arrayResults.append(prediction)
                 return arrayResults

-- **Create the analyze function:**
+- **Create the analyze function (inherit function of Analyzer.py):**

-    + Replace self.analyzeFunction with the analyzer function that we have implemented.
+    + Replace self.analyzeFunction with the analyzer function that we have implemented in the last point.
     + The parameter "True" of the super().analyze is because this analyzer is a metadata analyzer.
-If do you want to create an analyzer of sequence, this parameter must be "False"
+If do you want to create an analyzer of sequence, this parameter must be "False".